Christian Lee (fighter)

+Lee is also a former pankrationist, where he was a multiple-time national and world champion, as well as a submission grappler.

-On May 17, 2019, Lee defeated Shinya Aoki to win the ONE Lightweight World Championship as well as becoming the first brother-sister pair of mixed martial arts world champions with his sister Angela Lee holding the ONE Atomweight World Championship.
+On May 17, 2019, Lee defeated Shinya Aoki to win the ONE Lightweight World Championship for the first time.
+With his older sister Angela already holding the ONE Atomweight World Championship, they became the first brother-sister pair of mixed martial arts world champions.
+Their younger sister Victoria was also a mixed martial artist.

 Background

 Born in Vancouver to a Chinese-Singaporean father and a South Korean-born Canadian mother, Lee moved to Hawaii when he was five years old.
 As both his parents are decorated martial artists, Lee started training in the sport from a young age.
 Lee's older sister Angela (born July 8, 1996, in Vancouver) is also an MMA fighter with ONE Championship and his younger brother, Adrian (born in Waipahu), also trains in martial arts.
 Lee's younger sister Victoria, who was also a mixed martial artist signed to ONE, died in 2022 at the age of 18.

 At the 2012 USA Pankration national championships, Lee won two national titles and one silver medal.
 He also won the World Championship in the MMA division at the 2012 World Pangration Athlima Federation Championships.